 Brandon lives with his wife and children in the North Bay, where he teaches humanities and coaches speech and debate at Sonoma Academy.
 He is currently working on the manuscript for a book about ancient storytelling, and how stories were transformed by the evolution of agriculture and metallurgy.
 His passion is storytelling and he gives live performances of the stories about his life and travels in Southeast Asia and the Pacific Islands.

 Beth Wadell has a BA in English from UC Berkeley and an MA in TESOL from San Francisco State University.
 She has taught English as a Second Language in Puebla, Mexico and to college and university students around the Bay Area.

-David Wiese, Assistant Director
+David Wiese, Associate Director